seanpmaxwell/model-initializer/README.md

 ### Arrays/Emails/Colors
 - Validation only works for one-dimensional arrays.
 If you have nested arrays set the type to `object` and write your own `refine` function.
 - There is a built-in regex to check the email and color formats.
 If you want to use your own, set the type to string and pass your own `refine` function.
 Note that an empty string counts as a valid email and will be used as the default value if the email is not optional.
+- All regexes used for validation can be accessed via the `rgxs` prop and you don't need to call `.test`: `MI.rgxs.email("some string")`

 ### PK (primary-key) and FK (foreign-key)
 - These are used to represent relational database keys: